Who perceives the meaning behind the medium?

 The careful crafting of stimuli and clever analyses of infants’ spontaneous looking behavior by Cesana-Arlotti et al. show us that infants have the capacity to reason by process of elimination.
 By contrast, whereas nonhuman animals such as dogs facing similar situations of ambiguity may ultimately form the right conclusion, they appear to arrive at this hunching using an associative rather than logical process.[xxiii]

-Let’s cut to the chase: is it possible that our pet dogs are simply machines and that they do not have conscious minds like we do?
+This understanding of things may be particularly hard to stomach if we think of our pets.
+So let’s cut to the chase: is it possible that dogs are simply machines and that they do not have conscious minds like we do?

 Let us consider the possibility that that is true.
 What would it mean?
 To answer that question, consider what it is that dogs are really good at compared to other animals.
 For example, spiders are very good at building webs to catch prey.
 That’s their specialty.
 That’s how they survive and thrive.
 Could they simply be machines?
 Or consider beavers: their specialty is building dams.
-Is it possible that they don’t perceive engineering any more than a spider perceives geometry, any more than a laptop perceives arithmetic?
+Is it possible that they don’t perceive engineering any more than a spider perceives geometry, any more than an ant perceives colonial government or than a laptop perceives differential calculus?

 So what about dogs?
 What is their specialty?
 They cannot build webs or dams.
 For that matter, they cannot survive in the wild on their own.
 (Urban areas are not wild so they don’t count.)
-They don’t know how to run in packs to catch prey and survive the winter.
+They don’t know how to hunt in packs or to build dens for the winter.
 So what is the one amazingly complex thing they can do—as amazing as web building or dam building or running in a pack or building an elaborate nest and then dancing to attract a mate the way birds of paradise do?
 What is the dog’s specialty?

 They can look people in the eye and grovel.
-By contrast, their cousins, wolves can never do that, even if that wolf spends 24 hours a day with a (non-bathing!) human from the day of its birth.
-Furthermore, wolves won’t show the slightest concern or bonding with humans.
+By contrast, their ancestors, grey wolves, can never do that.
+Even if a wolf spends 24 hours a day with a (non-bathing!) human from the day of its birth, it will not bond with that human.
+Wolves won’t show the slightest concern for their human caretakers.
 As New York Times reporter James Gorman put it:

 If one of the people who has bottle-fed and mothered the wolves practically since birth is injured or feels sick, she won’t enter their pen to prevent a predatory reaction.
 No one will run to make one of these wolves chase him for fun.
 No one will pretend to chase the wolf.
 Every experienced wolf caretaker will stay alert.
 Because if there’s one thing all wolf and dog specialists I’ve talked to over the years agree on, it is this: No matter how you raise a wolf, you can’t turn it into a dog.[xxiv]